 Under the incentive compensation plan for 2012, the Compensation Committee established a number of annual corporate goals that include research and development, regulatory, manufacturing, organizational and financial goals which we believe were essential to building stockholder value.
 These corporate goals were designed to be achieved during the annual performance period and their relative weighting is based upon our assessment of the importance of each goal in creating value for the Company and our stockholders.
 If all of the stated goals were achieved, the overall corporate performance rating would have been approximately 100%.
 Each corporate goal was established so that significant levels of achievement were required to meet the goal.
 Following the conclusion of the annual performance period, the level of achievement for each corporate goal was assessed by the Compensation Committee.
 The Compensation Committee determined whether each corporate goal had been met, exceeded, or not satisfied.
-In addition, in assessing corporate performance, the Compensation Committee had the discretion to factor in other significant corporate performance.
+In addition, in assessing corporate performance, the Compensation Committee had the discretion to factor in other significant corporate events that occurred during the performance period which could have resulted in an upward or downward adjustment in the determination of corporate performance.
 After taking into account the level of attainment of each corporate goal and other appropriate corporate performance factors, the Compensation Committee assigned the overall corporate performance rating, which ranged from 0% to 100%.
 The aggregate of all individual bonuses awarded under the policy cannot exceed the total available bonuses available so that the cost of bonuses ultimately reflects our overall performance and is not inflated by the sum of any individual performance rating.